 If you’ve used a retractor before, the first thing you’ll notice is how the belt clip does a great job of keeping the reel in place.
 The next thing you’ll notice is how the locking mechanism is extremely practical and intuitive.
 Plus, the cord is indestructible to the point that it will almost certainly outlive the internal mechanisms, but only after a decade of regular use.

 Although all KEY-BAK products are built to be durable, the SUPER48 goes one step further.
 Short of taking a direct hit from a sledgehammer, the SUPER48 isn’t going to break down.
 The polycarbonate case is impact resistant, and the cord is made of a sturdy Kevlar.
 In other words, you’ve got a retractable key holder that’s guaranteed to outlast other retractors on the market.

 The SUPER48 doesn’t make use of a particularly quiet cord, but if you draw or retract it slowly it can be made fairly quieter.
 There’s also a slight clicking noise when you extend the cord from the locked position, which hunters may want to be wary of.
 For larger builds like this, KEY-BAK uses a surprisingly slim 2.25 x 2.75 x 0.75-inch design, ensuring the device doesn’t lose much of its portability.
 And fortunately, KEY-BAK offers the same lifetime service policy and American-based customer support as they do on all their other products.

 Choosing Between 3 Reliable Key Retractors

-Finally, if you’re looking for a gear tether that’s particularly tiny, then you want T-REIGN’s small retractable gear tether.
+Finally, if you’re looking for a gear tether that’s particularly tiny, then you want Boomerang’s small retractable gear tether.
 If you’re only getting a gear tether to keep tabs on your keys, then you don’t need to pay out for extra hardware designed for more rugged tasks.
-T-REIGN’s small retractor is a great choice if you’re looking for a simple tool for a simple job.
+Boomerang’s small retractor is a great choice if you’re looking for a simple tool for a simple job.